kittikhunn/rest-assured-api-automation/README.md

     GOREST_API_TOKEN=your_token_here

-You can use you token as GOREST_API_TOKEN by
+You can set your GoREST token using one of the options below:
- - create new .env file
+- Create a .env file and add GOREST_API_TOKEN
- - use .env.example in my repository and remove .example
+- Replace the token in .env.example and rename it to .env

 ### Run All Tests